letzzBuild/ElectiveAPI/readme.md

 which will create the required tables in the database.
    1. python manage.py makemigrations
    2. python manage.py migrate
-6. Run the project by typing python manage.py runserver.
+6. Run the project by typing python manage.py runserver

 ******** ADMIN URL TO ADD CONFIGURATIONS ******** http://127.0.0.1:8000/admin => open admin panel
 http://127.0.0.1:8000 => application runs on this url

+#to create an admin ac
+python manage.py createsuper